-a. a state or national bank that is designated by the state comptroller as a state depository and has its main office or branch office in the State of Texas and has a capital stock and permanent surplus of \$5 million or more;

-- b. the Texas Treasury Safekeeping Trust Company; - c. a Federal Reserve Bank or a branch of the Federal Reserve Bank; or - d. a federal home loan bank.
+- a state or national bank that is designated by the State Comptroller as a State depository and has its main office or branch office in the State of Texas and has a capital stock and permanent surplus of \$5 million or more; - the Texas Treasury Safekeeping Trust Company; - c. a Federal Reserve Bank or a branch of the Federal Reserve Bank; or

-e. a financial institution authorized to exercise fiduciary powers and that is designed by the comptroller as a custodian pursuant to Government Code 404.031(e)
+- d. a federal home loan bank. - e. a financial institution authorized to exercise fiduciary powers and that is designed by the State Comptroller as a custodian pursuant to Government Code 404.031(e)

-8.0 SAFEKEEPING AND CUSTODY
+8 - SAFEKEEPING AND CUSTODY

-8.1 Delivery vs. Payment
+8.1 - Delivery vs. Payment